mgm-interns/teamradio2-frontend/README.md

 Team Radio is an open source application for sharing and listening music in realtime like a live radio.

+Now we just support Youtube video.
+All members of team can watch a video at the same time.

 The frontend is using ReactJS, Bootstrap 4, Webpack.

 This project was bootstrapped with [CoreUI-React](https://github.com/mrholek/CoreUI-React/tree/master/React_Starter).

 # Folder Structure